Ammonia (band): Early success

 The band's early success was due mostly to their self-financed recordings and word of mouth.
 The trio released a self-titled cassette and developed a distinctive live sound, driven by Hensworth's overdriven and high volume bass guitar, complemented by Johnstone's infectious pop hooks.
 By 1994, the band had completed successful tours of Melbourne and Sydney, establishing a solid fan base, and had an album's worth of material recorded.
 The influential DJ Richard Kingsmill played "Incinerator" from these recordings to a national audience on the alternative radio station Triple J, sparking further interest in the band.
 Importantly, the band did not independently release these early recordings, as Ammonia was determined to sign with a major label.
 This was to ensure optimum exposure of their music and, given the isolation of the city, to avoid the pitfalls other independent bands from Perth had experienced.

 In 1994, the band did a live recording for Triple J, who in turn added the track "Orange Juice" from the session to its regular play list.
-The continued airplay created great interest amongst a number of major record labels, which subsequently began courting the group.
+The continued airplay created great interest among a number of major record labels, which subsequently began courting the group.
 That summer, Ammonia was the first band to sign with Sony's Murmur label.
 (The second band to sign was the then unknown Newcastle group Silverchair.)